 Despite the growing number of tourists, the streets and alleys of the town maintain the charm of the old world, and it remains a wonderful place to relax and relieve stress in nature.
 It has a distinctively calm, poignant, and foreign vibe.

 People from all over the world interested in yoga shouldn’t skip the annual International Yoga Festival, held in March in Rishikesh.
 The week-long event is one of the world’s biggest annual yoga reunions.

 10. Piran Kaliyar

 The dargah had been established by Delhi’s Afghan ruler Ibrahim Lodhi.
-The dargah is highly revered by Hindus and Muslims because of its proximity to the revered shrine, Haridwar.
-A small town grew around the shrines over the years and was christened as Piran Kaliyar.
+The Dargah is highly revered by Hindus and Muslims because of its proximity to the revered shrine, Haridwar.
+A small town grew around the shrines over the years and was christened Piran Kaliyar.

 Jageshwar Dham is located at 1,870 mts above sea level.
 Jageshwar Dham contains a total of 125 temples and hundreds of statues.
 The site is operated by the Archeological Survey of India (ASI) and maintained under rules.

 The venue celebrates Jageshwar Monsoon Festival in early spring, during Shravan’s Hindu calendar month and the annual Maha Shivratri Mela.
 Believed to be the residence of one of the twelve “Jyotirlingas,” it is one of the most significant religious places for Hindus in Uttarakhand state.
 It is a strong belief Lord Shiva will come here to meditate, surrounded by the dense Deodar trees.